jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

             1b1.
 Disable the send button, and user cannot send until they shorten their input.

 5. **View Generated Flashcards**
-    - **Description**: Users can browse and interact with AI-generated flashcards.
+    - **Description**: Users can browse and interact with AI-generated flashcards based on the documents uploaded.
     - **Primary actor(s)**: Regular and Premium Users.
     - **Main success scenario**:
-        1. User can use the flashcards that were generated when they uploaded a document
+        1. User can use the flashcards that were generated after they uploaded a document
     - **Failure scenario(s)**:
         1a.
 Flashcards are not generated due to errors.
             1a1.
 Asks user to re-upload their document and try again.